Joe Chill: Pre-Crisis version

 Batman's origin story is first established in a sequence of panels in Detective Comics #33 (November 1939) that is later reproduced in the comic book Batman #1 (Spring 1940), but the mugger is not given a name until Batman #47 (June–July 1948).
 In that issue, Batman discovers that Joe Chill, the small-time crime boss he is investigating, is none other than the man who killed his parents.
 Batman confronts him with the knowledge that Chill killed Thomas and Martha Wayne.
-Believing there is no way Batman could know this, Chill accuses him of bluffing, but Batman reveals his secret identity quoting "I know because I am the son of the man you murdered!
+Chill accuses him of bluffing, but Batman takes off his cowl and reveals his secret identity: "I know because I am the son of the man you murdered!
 I am Bruce Wayne!!"

 Terrified, Chill flees and seeks protection from his henchmen.
 Once his henchmen learn that Chill's actions led to the hated Batman's existence, however, they turn on their boss and gun him down before suddenly realizing how priceless his knowledge of Batman's true identity is.
 Before the dying Chill has a chance to reveal Batman's identity, the Dark Knight intervenes and knocks out the goons.
-Chill expires in Batman's arms, acknowledging that the Dark Knight got his revenge after all.
+Chill dies in Batman's arms, acknowledging that the Dark Knight got his revenge after all.
 Len Wein and John Byrne add a one-panel coda in their retelling of this scene in the first issue of The Untold Legend of the Batman.
 Batman stands over Chill's body and says "No, Chill -- The Batman didn't finish you...
 It was Bruce Wayne!"